farahanasuhaimi/WebDev-Projects/TodoApp/README.md

 - Event Listeners &
 - Functions

-2. Selector section is the connector between HTML file (.document) and the variables for the JS script.
+  A. Selector section is the connector between HTML file (.document) and the variables for the JS script.

-3. Event listeners section is the connector between HTML file (.document) and the Functions for the JS workaround.
+  B. Event listeners section is the connector between HTML file (.document) and the Functions for the JS workaround.

+2. The directory holds the exact copy of the app from the tutorial.
+I did some changes for my website live view.

 See it live here [todo-app](https://farahanasuhaimi.com/webdev-projects/TodoApp/).